 Delivery truck drivers deal with a variety of issues and distractions that typical drivers do not.
 A more difficult job, however, does not excuse a delivery driver from obeying roadway rules and best practices.
 In fact, operating a commercial driver’s license comes with stricter rules and regulations than other drivers have.
 If an on-duty truck driver or delivery company’s mistake causes a traffic accident, the company will be liable for damages.
 A personal injury claim could give victims compensation for vehicle repairs, medical bills, lost income, physical pain, and emotional suffering.

 If the delivery truck involved in your accident was operating on behalf of the United States Postal Service (USPS), a personal injury claim is still possible.
 The Federal Tort Claims Act permit injured parties to bring claims against a U.S. government employee or agency if the defendant negligently caused injury while performing job-related tasks.
 Government claims in Florida, however, come with a different set of rules than other claims.

 The most important requirement to know is that you must file your initial claim within two years of the date of the accident.
 Missing this strict deadline almost certainly means losing your right to compensation.
 You will file “Form 95” directly with USPS, stating the nature of your claim and the damages you’re seeking.
 You must then work out your claim with USPS’s insurance company.
 If the company denies the claim or offers less than your case is worth, your claim may go to court.
 Always hire an attorney for help with USPS accident claims in Florida.

-To talk to a trusted delivery truck accident attorney in Fort Lauderdale, call the Law Offices of David I. Fuchs at (954) 568-3636.
+To talk to a trusted delivery truck accident attorney in Fort Lauderdale, call David I. Fuchs, Injury & Accident Lawyer, P.A. at (954) 568-3636.
 We’ll also respond to an online request for a free initial case evaluation.